mollsisa/mollsisa/README.md

 *You can read this in other languages: [English](README.md), [Portuguese](README_PT.md)*

 ## I'm a FullStack Developer and Tech enthusiastic!
+- 🥈 WorldSkills Medalist IT Software Solutions for Business 2022
+- 📚 I'm a 1st Year student at UTFPR
+- 💻 I've been into tech universe since birth, but only in 2020 I really started studying it at college
+- 🎸 Fun Fact: I really love playing the guitar and cello!
+So I might start a cover channel

 ### Connect with me:
 [![My Skills](https://skillicons.dev/icons?i=linkedin)](https://br.linkedin.com/in/melissa-moll-62318b18b)